Kyle Rayner: Powers and abilities

 During his relationship with Donna Troy, Kyle engaged in combat training with his then-girlfriend.
 During his first battle with Fatality, he proved to be a formidable fighter and was able to defeat her when his ring was drained.
 In nearly every encounter with Fatality since that incident, Kyle would use his combat skills to defeat her rather than his ring to maintain an element of surprise (she expected him to use his ring) or when his ring is drained or absent during battles.
 As a member of the Justice League, Kyle occasionally would train in the League's combat training systems on the Watchtower and under the tutelage of combat-experienced Leaguers, such as Batman.
 Even though Kyle is now a skilled hand-to-hand combatant, having been trained by the Dark Knight himself, he is not an expert in hand-to-hand; for example, while he initially held his own in a hand-to-hand fight with Sinestro, the villain proved to be a better fighter due to his greater experience.

 As an Honor Guard Illustres, Kyle ranks only below Salaak, who holds the rank of Clarissi, and the Guardians in the new Corps chain of command.

 During a brief period where he was turned into a 'magnet' for all rings, Kyle could briefly wield the power of the entire emotional spectrum, but the strain of doing so meant that the other six rings disintegrated after only a few moments, leaving him feeling significantly weakened by the effort.
-Despite all of the rings barring his own turning to dust, a measure of each ring's power resides in Kyle which he is able to channel in a combined burst of multicolored lights, Sayd noted that Kyle is the only being she knows capable of bringing together the powers of all of the branches of the emotional spectrum.
-The ability to use any emotion spectrum light appears to be permanent, as Kyle is learning from different members of each Corps on how to use each power individually with limited success; he harnessed the power of Hope with relative ease, but required a brutal training session with Atrocitus to master Rage, while he only harnessed the power of Love during his fight with Ganthet.

-After learning to master Avarice from a reluctant Larfleeze, Fear from Arkillo, and Compassion from Indigo-1 Kyle has learned how to harness the entire emotional spectrum and as a result became a White Lantern.
-As a White Lantern Kyle can heal injuries and ailments although by his own admission he cannot resurrect the dead.
-His ring is more powerful than a standard power ring and can replicate the abilities of any ring in the spectrum (except black) though the full extent of its abilities is yet to be revealed.
+Despite all of the rings barring his own turning to dust, a measure of each ring's power resides in Kyle, which he is able to channel in a combined burst of multicolored lights.
+After mastering all aspects of the emotional spectrum, Kyle became a White Lantern.
+As a White Lantern, Kyle can heal injuries and ailments, although by his own admission he cannot resurrect the dead.
+His ring is more powerful than a standard power ring and can replicate the abilities of any ring in the spectrum except black.